layumi/Person_reID_baseline_pytorch/tutorial/Answers_to_Quick_Questions.md

-# Answer to Quick Questions
+# Answers to Quick Questions
 -	How to recognize the images of the same ID?

 The datasets, e.g., Market-1501, DukeMTMC-reID, VeRi-776 and CUHK03-NP, involve the ID name in the file names.
 So, as shown in the `prepare.py`, we read the ID from the file name and rearrange images according to their ID.
-Here we use the naming rule of the DukeMTMC-reID dataset as example.
+Here we use the naming rule of the DukeMTMC-reID dataset as an example.
 In "0005_c2_f0046985.jpg", "0005" is the identity. "c2" means the image from Camera 2. "f0046985" is the 46985th frame in the video of Camera 2.

 - What is the difference between the AvgPool2d and AdaptiveAvgPool2d?

-`AdaptiveAvgPool2d` requires output dimension as parameter while `AvgPool2d` requires stride, padding as parameter just like conv layer.
+`AdaptiveAvgPool2d` requires output dimension as the parameter, while `AvgPool2d` requires stride, padding as the parameter like conv layer.
 If you would like to know more technical details, please refer to the official document [here](https://pytorch.org/docs/stable/nn.html?highlight=adaptiveavgpool2d#torch.nn.AdaptiveAvgPool2d).

 - Why do we use AdaptiveAvgPool2d?